 Haw Par Villa, a theme-park based on Chinese folklore and mythology.
 A sort of Asian Disneyland, but very strange and cruel at times.

 Haw Par Villa has over 1000 colorful statues on display, including giant gorillas, sumo wrestlers and even a small Statue of Liberty all in one park!

 Very close to, but not exactly, a meal at Michelin-starred restaurant.
 Din Tai Fung is a world-renowned chain of restaurants famous for their dumplings.
 Their two restaurants in Hong Kong received one Michelin star each.

 The tallest indoor waterfall in the world located in Cloud Forrest at Gardens by the Bay

-Coconut ice cream served in coconut shell with an iconic view of Marina Bay Sands.
+Coconut ice cream served in a coconut shell with the view of Marina Bay Sands, the most iconic hotel in Singapore.
 You can find a street stall selling this ice cream on Waterfront Promenade.